Jonathan Schoop Player Props: Tigers vs. Orioles

-Jonathan Schoop -- 0-for-2 in his most recent game -- will be in action for the Detroit Tigers versus the Baltimore Orioles, with Kyle Gibson on the hill, on April 22 at 7:05 PM ET.
+The Detroit Tigers and Jonathan Schoop, who went 0-for-1 last time in action, battle Grayson Rodriguez and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 1:35 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Orioles.
+In his most recent game he had a hitless performance (0-for-1) against the Orioles.

 Jonathan Schoop Game Info & Props vs. the Orioles